google-research/deeplab2/g3doc/projects/max_deeplab.md

 ## Prerequisite

 1. Make sure the software is properly [installed](../setup/installation.md).
+    The merging module (merge_semantic_and_instance_maps_op) is not needed for MaX-DeepLab, so one could skip compiling the merging operation.

 2. Make sure the target dataset is correctly prepared (e.g., [COCO](../setup/coco.md)).